 Baked South Indian Fava Bean Fritters (Masala Vada)

 A popular tea-time snack that can also be served as an appetizer, Masala Vada is a deep-fried spiced Indian fritter made with chana dal.
-This recipe is adapted from here but uses the baking method instead and includes fava beans.
+I adapted the basic recipe to use the baking method instead and included fava beans.
 While many fava bean recipes call for the peeling of the outer skin, it is not necessary, in my opinion, for making these fritters.
 Makes about 2 dozens.
 Serve with green chutney (recipe below).

 1 cup chana dal, soaked in water for about 3 to 4 hours and drained well

 3 to 4 dried red chilis, deseeded and thinly sliced

 1 teaspoon fennel seeds

 1 teaspoon cumin seeds

 1/4 cup cilantro, finely chopped